 It's not too late to unlearn these damaging behaviors.
-Here a list of ten common habits that you might realize are putting pressure on your kidneys.
+Here a list of ten common habits that you might not realize are putting pressure on your kidneys.

 1. Overusing Painkillers